brson/hackmd-collab/compile-time-2.md

 ## In the next episode of Rust Compile-time Adventures with TiKV

-In the next episode of this series we'll do an experiment to illustrate the tradeoffs between dynamic and static dispatch in Rust.
+In the next episode of this series we'll discuss compilation units -- the bundles of code that a compiler processes at a single time -- and how selecting compilation units affects compile time.

 Stay Rusty, friends.